Do you know how to answer the age old question: “Tell me about yourself”?

-Imagine an interview where you can boss the first question, get to a fast start, ready and prepared for anything they throw at you….
-You can!
-By preparing for one of the most commonly asked questions that you almost always get at the start of an interview….
-Tell me about yourself…
+Imagine an interview where you can boss the first question, get to a fast start, ready and prepared for anything they throw at you.
+It is possible by preparing for one of the most commonly asked questions that you almost always get at the start of an interview: “Tell me about yourself”.

-It is probably one of the most predictable interview questions on the planet and yet so many are under-prepared for it.
-A client asked me today, but they have seen my CV which lists my skills and experience.
-What more can I tell them?
+A client said to me today; “but they have seen my CV which lists my skills and experience.
+What more can I tell them?”

 Here is the secret….